Discover what's on around the region

 Cea-Side Stitchers

-Cea-Side Stitchers will meet on Friday June 10 from 9am to 12pm in the Coffin Bay Golf Clubrooms.
-Anyone (residents or visitors) interested in quilting, sewing or needlework is encouraged to go along.
+Friday, June 10, Coffin Bay Golf Clubrooms, 9am-12pm Anyone interested in quilting, sewing or needlework is encouraged to go along.
 Bring your machine or knitting.
 All welcome.

 Weekend of footy